Oxford, Pennsylvania: Education

 The local public school district is the Oxford Area School District.
 There are six schools associated with the district: Jordan Bank Elementary (K), Elk Ridge Elementary (1-2), Nottingham Elementary (3-4), Hopewell Elementary (5-6), Penn's Grove Middle School (7-8), and Oxford Area High School (9-12).
 Penn's Grove Middle was the original location of the High School, but became Penn's Grove after the new High School building was completed in November 2005, (the new place is located down Waterway Road).
+Oxford Area High School was in the borough but since 2005 is in East Nottingham Township.

 Sacred Heart School is also located in Oxford, which was built in 2002, and is run by the Archdiocese of Philadelphia.

 Oxford is a part of the American Division in the Ches-Mont League for high school sports.
 Sports included are football, basketball, baseball, soccer, field hockey, swimming, lacrosse, wrestling, tennis, and golf.

-Oxford is the closest town to Lincoln University, a historically black college that was founded in 1854.
+Oxford is the closest borough to Lincoln University, a historically black college that was founded in 1854.
 People such as Langston Hughes and Thurgood Marshall were students at Lincoln University.